A Bump on Top of the Foot

 Bursitis

 Small sacs filled with lubricating fluid reduce friction and irritation between the bone, tendons, muscle, and skin near your joints, but the development of bursitis can cause pain.
-It might be worth thinking about having a one-off steroid injection if the area is soft, swollen and not thought infected.
-Ganglions and bursae are similar, although are actually derived from different tissues.
+If the area is soft, swollen, and not thought to be infected, it might be worth considering having a one-off steroid injection.
+Ganglions and bursae are similar, although they are actually derived from different tissues.
 Ganglia are easier to remove the fluid from.
+NB antibiotics should not be used without good reason or evidence of their need.

 Surgery